coderberry/cavneb.github.io-old/source/_posts/2013-04-22-angularjs-on-rails-4-part-1.markdown

 If all worked well, you should see something like **0 tests, 0 assertions, 0 failures, 0 errors, 0 skips**.
 This means that the test suite ran, but it didn't find any tests to run.

-There are a few things we will want to test.
-Let's list them out:
+There are a couple of things we will want to test:

-1. Make sure that all the required data exists for each screencast.
+* Make sure that all the required data exists for each screencast.
-2. Make sure that we do not have two of the same screencast (duplicates).
+* Make sure that we do not have two of the same screencast (duplicates).

-Now that we have the list, we can write our tests.
-Let's first update our fixtures file with some testable data:
+Before we write our tests, let's update our fixtures file with some testable data:

 ``` yaml test/fixtures/screencasts.yml
 # Read about fixtures at http://api.rubyonrails.org/classes/ActiveRecord/Fixtures.html